xtophd/OCP4-Workshop/documentation/01-Getting-Starter.md

 **NOTE** You are not required to reference the documentation for these exercises.
 This is informational only.

 Red Hat's official documentation can be found publicly with the links provided below.
-It is important to note that this guide supports a very narrowly scoped and simple installation of the Openshift Container Platform (OCP).
-Please refer to the official guides for complete information on the installtion procedures.
+It is important to note that this workshop guide supports a very narrowly scoped and simple installation of the Openshift Container Platform (OCP).
+Please refer to the official Red Hat documentation for complete information on the installation procedures.

 [Openshift 3.9 Documentation](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.9/)

 [Openshift 3.9 Installation and Configuration](https://access.redhat.com/documentation/en-us/openshift_container_platform/3.9/html/installation_and_configuration/)

 With that stated, the steps of preparing and installing OCP have been condensed into 2 scripts which call a set of Ansible Playbooks.
-Please follow the steps below.
+Please follow the steps below to begin your installation of the Openshift Container Platform.

 ## Pre Installation